RaoufMagdy/MATLAB_-_MBD/README.md

 # MATLAB_-_MBD
 /**************************************

-These are MATLAB & MBD TASKS
+These are MATLAB & MBD Tasks.

 Topics:

 - MATLAB GUI